Organizing Our Parking with IoT Technology4 min read

-Smart parking systems integrated with IoT are redefining the possibilities to tackle traffic congestion and all other issues that come with it.
+Smart parking systems integrated with IoT technology are redefining the possibilities to tackle traffic congestion and all other issues that come with it.
 With no other alternative being as effective, private developers, as well as local authorities are compelled to focus on smart parking solutions – which also happen to be a notable feature of most smart city projects.
-Read on to see how organizing parking with IoT proves to be the ultimate solution for traffic and parking management.
+Read on to see how organizing parking with IoT technology proves to be the ultimate solution for traffic and parking management.

 Understanding the Challenge

 In the year 2010, the total number of cars on earth increased the 1 billion mark.
 In addition to increasing traffic congestion, the difficulty encountered in finding a parking space for a vehicle has also grown.
 Interestingly, an insufficient number of parking lots isn’t always the reason behind overcrowded parking.
 Certain localities might have ample parking space yet appear crowded due to mismanagement and disorganization of public parking lots.
 Other localities might have over-expensive parking lots (generally owned by private developers), compelling most drivers to park their vehicles where they ideally shouldn’t or spend too long searching for a cheaper parking space.

 Giving stress to the drivers is just the tip of the iceberg.
 Vehicles circling around in search of parking spots has other adverse consequences too, such as traffic congestion, wastage of fuel and environmental pollution.
 This makes it necessary to come up with an out-of-the-box solution, that is innovative, effective and can eliminate redundancy and revamp traditional parking systems.
 This is where smart parking systems come into play.